rhodey/sqlitewasmwasi/README.md

 # SQLiteWASI
 SQLite WASI P2 component.

 Use SQLite from WASI.
-Run using [wasmtime](https://github.com/bytecodealliance/wasmtime#installation) or [one of these](https://github.com/yoshuawuyts/awesome-wasm-components#host-runtimes).
+Run using [wasmtime](https://github.com/bytecodealliance/wasmtime#installation) or [other](https://github.com/yoshuawuyts/awesome-wasm-components#host-runtimes).

+[Rusqlite](https://crates.io/crates/rusqlite) is used internally but the APIs exposed are closer to [better-sqlite3](https://www.npmjs.com/package/better-sqlite3).

 ## Build component (docker)
 ```